viamrobotics/docs/docs/services/motion/_index.md

 - `ctx` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.

 - `componentName` ([resource.Name](https://pkg.go.dev/go.viam.com/rdk/resource#Name)): Name of the piece of the robot that should arrive at the destination.
-  Note that this is solved such that the distal end of the component arrives at the destination.
+  Note that `Move` moves the distal end of the component to the destination.
   For example, when moving a robotic arm, the piece that will arrive at the destination is the end effector attachment point, not the base of the arm.

 - `destination` ([PoseInFrame](https://pkg.go.dev/go.viam.com/rdk/referenceframe#PoseInFrame)):